-An index is made up of a group of companies traded on a stock exchange.
-It usually includes the top companies on that exchange and can be used to measure the performance of a select group of shares, based on size, industry, sector, or a country's economy as a whole.
+An index is made up of the shares of a group of companies traded on a stock exchange.
+It usually includes the shares of the leading and most actively traded companies and can be used to measure the performance of an industry sector or a country's economy as a whole.

 The USTECH100 index, for instance, is based on the performance of the top 100 non-financial US companies (such as Amazon, Google and Facebook) traded on the Nasdaq Stock Market in New York.
-It reflects companies across major industry groups including computer hardware/software, telecommunications, retail/wholesale trade, and biotechnology.
+It reflects the shares of companies across major industry groups including computer hardware/software, telecommunications, retail/wholesale trade, and biotechnology.

 If the shares of the companies in the index went up, then the whole index would rise in line.
 And vice-versa, if share prices fell, then the index would fall too.

-Some of the most closely monitored global indices include the US30, the UK100 and the EUGERMANY 30 – each of them comprising the top companies in the US, UK and Germany, respectively.
+Some of the most closely monitored global indices are the US30, the UK100 and the EUGERMANY 30, with each of them comprising the shares of the leading companies in the US, UK and Germany, respectively.